 Spring School 2026: Training on Solar Off-Grids: Fundamentals and Aspects on Life Cycle Engineering

-In this Spring School, students from different countries will come together to explore the world of solar off-grid systems.
+In this spring school, students from different countries will come together to explore the world of solar off-grid systems.
 In depth knowledge on sustainability will be taught through hands-on and practice-oriented tasks.
 The course will highlight life cycle engineering and end-of-life recycling of solar off-grids.
 Participants will gain a solid understanding of decentralized solar energy, and strengthen their problem-solving abilities, data collection techniques, teamwork, communication skills, digital skills, and sustainability knowledge in an international setting.

 5 day training program | 23rd February – 27th February 2026 | Bochum, Germany